amirabbasja/EVM-Defi-Tester/README.md

         git clone https://github.com/pancakeswap/pancake-smart-contracts.git lib/pancakeswap-v2-core
         git clone https://github.com/pancakeswap/pancake-swap-periphery.git lib/pancakeswap-v2-periphery
     ```
+    Also, change core files with the one provided in `libChanges/pancakeswap-v2-periphry`.
+Furthermore, do the following replacements in pancakeswap-v2-periphery files (Remapping in the foundry isnt good enought, so we do it manually):
+    ```
+        @uniswap/v2-core/contracts/interfaces/IPancakeFactory.sol= => lib/pancakeswap-v2-core/projects/exchange-protocol/contracts/interfaces/IPancakeFactory.sol
+        @uniswap/v2-core/contracts/interfaces/IPancakePair.sol => lib/pancakeswap-v2-core/projects/exchange-protocol/contracts/interfaces/IPancakePair.sol
+    ```

+* Pancakeswap V3: First download the main repo from github.
+Be sure to download the module to the directory `lib/pancakeswap-v3`.
+Use the command below:
+    ```bash
+        git clone https://github.com/pancakeswap/pancake-v3-contracts.git lib/pancakeswap-v3
+    ```
-    Also, change core files with the one provided in `libChanges/v2-periphry`.
+    Also, change core files with the one provided in `libChanges/pancakeswap-v3`.

 ## Addresses used